-To date, Nguyen boasts five WSOP bracelets and 46 money finishers, as well as the aforementioned WPT championship and seven additional final tables.
+To date, Nguyen boasts five WSOP bracelets and 46 money finishers, as well as the aforementioned WPT championship and seven additional WPT final tables.
 His total live earnings to date total nearly $12.6 million, and he currently sits in 42nd place on the All Time Money List.
 Quite impressive.

 Nguyen is known for being an outgoing and friendly player.
-But he’s probably best known for his frequent use of the word “baby”–a quirk that has become a defining feature his persona.
-For instance, check out the Scotty Nguyen Instagram account at @scottynguyenbaby, or his Twitter account @TheScottyNguyen.
-Seemingly every tweet uses word “baby” in it somewhere.
+But he’s probably best known for his frequent use of the word “baby”—a quirk that has become a defining feature of his persona.

 Nguyen even has an e-book is entitled That’s Poker Baby!
 Volume 1 (2012).
 In the book Nguyen details his playing strategy, a list of do’s and don’ts, and he discusses the mentality needed to evolve from merely a poker player to a champion poker player.